 The School Nurse will work with the child's parent, physician and other school personnel to meet special health needs in school so the child may benefit from his or her educational program.

-• Updating the phone numbers on your child’s school record so the nurse can always reach you
+• Update phone numbers on your child’s school record so the nurse can always reach you.

-• If your child is absent, please do not forget to call the school daily to report your child’s absence.
+• Report your child’s absence, including symptoms if ill.
 Upon return, your child will need a written doctor’s or parent note.

 • A child must provide a note from the doctor for activity restriction due to an injury or illness